dornerworks/a653_sched/Readme.md

 These build instructions assume that you have a properly installed and sourced Xen Xilinx Distribution Yocto toolchain.

+It is also assumed that at least one Xilinx SDK cross compiling toolchain is installed in the `/opt/Xilinx` directory.
+When multiple toolchains exist the Makefile will use the latest toolchain version.

 1.  `git clone https://github.com/dornerworks/a653_sched`
 2.  `cd a653_sched`
 3.	`make`